abhishekpatel9370/system-verilog-basic-queue-and-array-problem/README.md

 # system-verilog-basic-queue-and-array-problem
-In this we just perform the basic opeartion on queue and array  just live how to insert values in array and queues how delete values in array and queue
+In this reprository i just take one array of fixed size and one queue then first i add random values in array using
+$unrandom function then i add the values of array into queue by reversing